Implant certificate for your endoprosthesis - why is this important?

 • Date of implantation

-Since the EU Ordinance 2017/745 (MDR-Medical Device Regulation), clinics in Europe have been obliged to hand over an implant pass .
+Since EU Regulation 2017/745 (MDR – Medical Device Regulation), clinics in Europe are obliged to give you an implant passport .

-Why is an implant card for an endoprosthesis important?
+Why is an implant card important for an endoprosthesis?

-In an emergency, for example after an accident, doctors need quick information about their endoprosthesis .
+In an emergency, such as after an accident, doctors need quick information about your endoprosthesis .

-2. Travel activity and security with hip prosthesis or knee prosthesis
+2. Travel and safety with a hip or knee replacement

-When crossing security controls, such as airports, metallic implants often trigger the alarm.
+When passing through security checkpoints, such as at airports, metallic implants often trigger alarms.

-With an implant ID you can easily prove:
+An implant card allows you to easily prove:

 • Why the metal detector was triggered.